Becoming an Irish citizen through naturalisation

 If you think that ISD acted unfairly in how it processed your application, you could apply to the High Court for a judicial review.
 You should get legal advice before making an application to court.

 If your refusal was based on national security concerns, you can ask for a decision on the disclosure of the information relied on for this decision.
-A Single Person Committee can review the information and will recommend to the Minister for Justice whether or not some or all of the information used to make the decision can be released to you.
+A Single Person Committee can review the information and recommend to the Minister for Justice whether or not some or all of the information used to make the decision can be released to you.

 This is not an appeal of the decision.